greltel/ABAP-Point-Gate/README.md

 # ABAP Point Gate

-The ABAP Point Gate is a structured approach to managing ABAP exit points by isolating custom code
+ABAP Point Gate is a configuration-driven framework designed to decouple custom enhancements from standard SAP objects, ensuring a clean and maintainable architecture.
+By leveraging Dependency Injection and Type-Safe Context management, it enables seamless unit testing and granular, hierarchical control over enhancement execution.

 ## License
 This project is licensed under the [MIT License](https://github.com/greltel/ABAP-Point-Gate/blob/main/LICENSE).